Underworld-Geodynamics-Education/Cloud-Intro2Python/Private/NotesOnCourse.md

 ### Day 4

 Grids, triangles on the surface of the Earth.
+Triangulations

 AND TBA based on student interest